spaze/phpstan-disallowed-calls/README.md

         -
             superglobal: '$_GET'
             message: 'use the Request methods instead'

+    disallowedAttributes:
+        -
+            attribute: Entity
+            message: 'use our own custom Entity instead'
 ```

 The `message` key is optional.
 Functions and methods can be specified with or without `()`.
 Omitting `()` is not recommended though to avoid confusing method calls with class constants.